Losing money hurts. Literally.

 Why?
-Strong brands allow for premium pricing and superior margins.
-Brand strength and the resulting fat margins give companies like Yum!
-Brands
+Strong brands allow for premium pricing and superior margins, providing companies like Procter & Gamble, Colgate-Palmolive, and PepsiCo

 3. Avoid sky-high valuations

 It doesn't take a battle-worn market guru to know that stocks with sky-high valuations have much further to fall.
-It is easy to get swept up in the greed-induced euphoria offered by a MercadoLibre
+It's easy to get swept up in the greed-induced euphoria offered by ubergrowth situations like Amazon.com

-Go to Vegas if you want to gamble.
-If you're serious about limiting your losses, don't overpay for growth when attractively-priced dividend payers such as SYSCO
+If you want to gamble, go to Vegas.
+If you're serious about limiting your losses, don't overpay for growth, especially when attractively priced dividend payers such as Target

 So, again, that's: